-Best Float Trips Near KC: Here are the Top 19 Float Trips in Missouri (& Beyond)
+Best Float Trips Near KC: Here are our Top 19 Favorite Float Trips in Missouri (& Beyond)

 Family float trips make for some of the best forever family memories and they’re perfect for all ages.
-We’ve gathered the best float trip destinations and resources in Missouri, Kansas, Iowa and Nebraska too.
-Whether you want guided float trips, unguided, canoe, raft or tubing river fun, our list will have you covered.
-We’ve found full day, half day and multi-day options for your next family river excursion.
+We’ve gathered the best float trips with destinations and resources in Missouri, Kansas, Iowa, and Nebraska too.
+Whether you want guided float trips, unguided, canoe, raft, or tubing river fun, our list will have you covered.
+We’ve found full-day, half-day, and multi-day options for your next family river excursion.
 Check out our list and plan for some splashing fun.
-The kiddos will love it and you can bring along grandma and grandpa too!
+The kiddos will love it and you can bring along Grandma and Grandpa too!
 Know of any we should add?
 EMAIL us the details!

 Be sure to check out these resources for more outdoor fun in and around KC too: